| Emergency Numbers |

 The Ministry of Agriculture creates and distributes recommendations for pest control products for use on grapes in B.C.

-Pest Control Products Recommended for Use on Grapes in British Columbia (PDF)
+UPDATED JANUARY 2026: Pest Control Products Registered for Use on Grapes in British Columbia (PDF)